mojomojo1/bootkon/docs/labs/4_ml.md

 2. Click on <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-notebook'})">bootkon-notebook</walkthrough-spotlight-pointer>
 2. Wait for the instance to become `Active`
 3. and as soon as the instance is ready, click on `OPEN JUPYTERLAB`.

-The notebook has automatically been copied using the `post-startup-script` we passed earlier.
-Please note that you are working on a completely different machine and the files you modified on Cloud Shell are not reflected on Vertex AI Workbench.

 Now, please open `bootkon_vertex.ipynb` and continue your journey.